Illuminum2/NanoLab/JOURNAL.md

 ## Day 3 (Mar 16) 8.5h
 Today I did even more research on a whole bunch of areas, but mainly the tool head.
 After considering designing my own Proton-like 90° bent nozzle, I figured that it would be too complex, expensive and time consuming, but I'll leave room for future upgrades in the design.
 I have most of the printer mapped out in sketches now, and I think I can start the CAD phase of this project soon.
 For the hotend, I plan to use a Deltaprintr Mini, even though it's fairly expensive and it's maximum operating temperature is only 270°, but I have a few modifications in mind to improve that.
 The hotend will be mounted at a 45° angle for better space efficiency, like I previously mentioned.

+## Day 4 (Mar 17) 1.5h
+I couldn't get much done today because we had 10 hours of school, but I found a few models of the hotend and the linear rails I want to use, and also started modeling the hotend mount.
+I also decided to attempt to use berd air cooling to try to keep my tool head as small as possible.